Pi Kappa Delta: History

-Phi Kappa Delta was stablished in 1913 at Ottawa University as an honor society and organization for intercollegiate debaters, public speakers, and instructors teaching speech, debate, and oral communication.
+Pi Kappa Delta was established in 1913 at Ottawa University as an honor society and organization for intercollegiate debaters, public speakers, and instructors teaching speech, debate, and oral communication.
 It is the oldest debating society in the United States.
 PKD influenced the formation of the National Forensic League, the emergence of national forensic tournaments, and the development of new formats for debate.

-The society encourages the education of articulate citizens through a three part focus: the commitment to and promotion of ethical, humane and inclusive communication and educational practices; the commitment to and promotion of professional development of forensics educators; and the commitment to and promotion of comprehensive forensics programming.
+The society encourages the education of articulate citizens through a three-part focus: the commitment to and promotion of ethical, humane and inclusive communication and educational practices; the commitment to and promotion of professional development of forensics educators; and the commitment to and promotion of comprehensive forensics programming.

+In 1929, Pi Kappa Delta had initiated 9,383 members and had chartered 130 chapters.
+By 1949, it had initiated 22,089 and had 181 active chapters and seventeen inactive chapters.

-More than 60,000 men and women have been initiated into PKD.
+More than 60,000 individuals have been initiated into PKD.

 Symbols

+Pi Kappa Delta's badge is a pear-shaped key with a trifoliate scroll, an eye, and the Greek letters "ΠΚΔ".
+The key includes jewels indicating the member's order and degree.

 Pi Kappa Delta's motto is "The Art of Persuasion, Beautiful and Just".
 Its colors are Cardinal red and white.
 However, when used for academic cords or stoles, Cardinal red and slate grey are substituted.
 Its flower is the yellow daffodil.

 Activities

 National convention

-PKD sponsors a national convention every other year at which time the business of the organization is conducted along with an annual national tournament in individual events and debate.
+PKD sponsors a national convention every other year, at which time the business of the organization is conducted, along with an annual national tournament in individual events and debate.
 Competition is open to all undergraduate students who are members of PKD.
 Competitors who place highly enough in competition at this tournament earn points toward qualifying for the American Forensic Association National Speech Tournament and competing for a national championship.
 This tournament can justifiably be considered a "team" tournament because both individual events and debate points add up to create the final sweepstakes total for a school.
 Quite often, PKD sponsors experimental events at the National Tournament.